getapid/apid/site/content/blog/golang-authenticated-endpoint.md

 +++
-title = "How to add JWT authentication to an API in Golang" description = "A tutorial on securing API endpoints from unauthenticated access by verifying JWT tokens" template = "blog/article.html" slug = "authenticated-endpoint-in-golang"
+title = "Adding JWT authentication to a Go API" description = "A tutorial on securing API endpoints from unauthenticated access by issuing and verifying JWT tokens as well as showing a way of streamlining their testing" template = "blog/article.html" slug = "authenticated-endpoint-in-golang"
 +++